RhysU/tuna/README.rst

     TUNA> smallsort qsort(3)              5     3.58456e-05 +/-     6.24654e-06
     TUNA> smallsort heap                 34     2.77568e-05 +/-     1.71520e-06

-The first, second, and third numeric columns are the mean, standard deviation, and count observed for each chunk, respectively.
+The first, second, and third numeric columns are the sample count, mean, and standard deviation observed for each chunk, respectively.
 Times are given in seconds as measured by ``CLOCK_PROCESS_CPUTIME_ID``.
 On lists of 150 elements, ``sort_insertion()`` is faster and invoked the lion's share of the time we call ``smallsort()``.
 The other two chunks are called 5 times each.
 Why five?
 Tuna omits the three worst outliers from consideration when computing